payne911/PieMenu/README.md

 And *voilà*!

 ### [Wiki](https://github.com/payne911/PieMenu/wiki)
-This library offers you many types of behaviors related to pie menus.
+This library offers you many types of behaviors related to pie-menus.
 Many of those are well-documented in the Wiki (with description, code and gif), so make sure to check it out.

 More specifically, you might be interested in:
 * [Complete examples of code](https://github.com/payne911/PieMenu/wiki/Examples), along with textual descriptions of the expected behavior